Uzbek Wikipedia

-In late 2011, the Uzbek Wikipedia was blocked in Uzbekistan and the reasons behind the blockage were not disclosed.
-The block was not strictly enforced, as the Wikipedia could still be accessed on a HTTPS (Hypertext Transfer Protocol Secure) connection.
+In late 2011, the Uzbek Wikipedia was blocked in Uzbekistan, and the reasons behind the blockage were not disclosed.
+The block was not strictly enforced, as Wikipedia could still be accessed via a HTTPS (Hypertext Transfer Protocol Secure) connection.
 In 2013, Google started indexing pages of the Uzbek Wikipedia with HTTPS by default.
 Currently, users in Uzbekistan are able to access Wikipedia.
 In 2022, the WikiStipendiya project began, in collaboration with the Uzbek government.
 This led to significant growth in this Wikipedia's article count, encyclopedic coverage, quality, and reach in Uzbek society.

 History

-The Uzbek Wikipedia was launched on 21 December 2003, and the first edit was made on the main page of the encyclopedia on the same day.
-It remained largely inactive throughout 2004, but began growing 2005.
+The Uzbek Wikipedia was launched on 21 December 2003, and the first edit to the encyclopedia's main page was made on the same day.
+It remained largely inactive throughout 2004 but began to grow in 2005.

-The Uzbek Wikipedia was blocked around the beginning of October 2011 in Uzbekistan.
-However, despite that, the encyclopedia continued to grow exponentially in 2012.
-During that same year, a bot was used to create a large number of articles.
-In 2013, another bot added all of the articles of the National Encyclopedia of Uzbekistan to the Uzbek Wikipedia.
+The Uzbek Wikipedia was blocked in Uzbekistan around the beginning of October 2011.
+Despite the block, the encyclopedia continued to expand exponentially in 2012.
+During that year, a bot was used to create a large number of articles.
+In 2013, a second bot added all of the entries from the National Encyclopedia of Uzbekistan to the Uzbek Wikipedia.

-A mirror of the Uzbek Wikipedia was set up at in 2008, with the purpose of reducing international traffic for internet users in Uzbekistan.
-However, the mirror has been down since June 2012.
+A mirror of the Uzbek Wikipedia was established at in 2008 with the aim of reducing international data traffic for internet users in Uzbekistan.
+The mirror has, however, been offline since June 2012.